ageapps/polymer-style-guide/README.md

 // for example setting a user´s name const userName = "Polymer"
 ```
-By defining properties inside a  component, every variable should be initializad with a default value:
+When defining properties inside a component, every variable should be initializad with a default value:

 ```javascript
 Polymer({